 To make sure that a follow-up email gets sent to each new potential client after their discovery call, I have a Zap that runs between Acuity and Asana that creates a new task to send a follow-up email to anyone who books a call with me.
 This automatically gets scheduled for the day of the call.

-Once it’s time for me to send the follow-up email, I hop into my Gmail account, and send them one of two canned responses.
+Once it’s time to send the follow-up email, I use Gmail to send one of 3 canned responses.

 (Don’t know what canned responses are?
 Here’s a tutorial!)

-My “welcome kit” is actually a dedicated page I have set up on my WordPress website, which includes a welcome video, list of next steps, and my “How I Work” information.
+My “welcome kit” is actually a dedicated page I have set up on my website.
+It includes a welcome video, a list of next steps, and my “How I Work” information.
+I recommend setting it up as a website page vs. a PDF so that it’s easier to update!
+(I also think it looks a little bit more fancy and professional.)

 Those next steps in my welcome kit let the client know that they will receive their contract and invoice soon.